-Short questions about tournament policy are fine, but may be redirected to #magicjudges-policy if the situation is complex, or further questions stem from the original.
+We now use the same channel for both rules and policy questions, but users may be asked to join #magicjudges-policy for complex situations.
 Channel Operators will stymie off-topic conversations as quickly as necessary to avoid spiraling into idle chatter.

 What’s a channel Operator?